Welcome to the Hall Cosplay Contest!

 - A contestant who has won 3 or more major awards in the Novice division must enter in a higher division.

-- Professional costumers may not enter in the Journeyman division.
+- Professional costumers may not enter in the Intermediate division.

 - A contestant who has competed and won in the Craftsman division may not enter as a Journeyman.